Last Updated on Sep 28, 2023 by Harshit Singh

 What is the best beta for a stock?

-Where can I find high beta stocks of NSE?
+Where can I find the top 10 high beta stocks of NSE?

 If you want a list of high volatile stocks in Nifty 50, select the universe as Nifty 50.